lkodinsson/MARS/Basic/PHB.md

 ### Acquiring Talents

 While stats and skills typically represent incremental numerical improvements to characters, talents can be acquired to provide more range of ability.
-Talents have varying experience costs,  and they are listed along with their description.
+Talents have varying experience costs which are listed along with their description.
 Some of them can even have multiple steps similar to stats and skills, such as the [toughness](/Basic/Talents.md#toughness) talent.

-Although some talents are associated with certain archetypes, there are no restrictions stopping any character from acquiring that archetype's starting talent.
+Although some talents are associated with certain archetypes, there are no restrictions stopping any character from acquiring another archetype's starting talent so long as all other requirements are met.

 Click [here](/Basic/Talents.md) for the list of universal talents.
 Click [here](/Fantasy/Talents.md) for the list of fantasy talents.